kalenwillits/CapstoneThree/readme.md

 ### Prototype
 The prototype uses parameters generated from the random search test ran on Google's Compute Engine.
 Unfortunately, the quality of data provided for the test was too sparse for a perfect result, and I needed to run other tests to find the best parameters for this prototype.

+### Running The Prototype
+1. First set up your environment with the required packages.
+Package requirements and versions are listed at the bottom of this readme.
+Please note that additional NLTK packages may be required.
+Also, [Google's pretrained word2vec](https://drive.google.com/uc?id=0B7XkCwpI5KDYNlNUTTlSS21pQmM&export=download) Will need to be downloaded and unzipped into the "models" directory.
+The model is ~3GB unzipped and is too large to push to GitHub.
+Alternatively, you can specify a train document in the chat_bot_prototype.py file, however this is bound to decrease performance without properly trained vectors.
+2. Run the 'chat_bot_prototype.py' in your python interpreter.
+For Linux, the process involves moving your terminal to the project directory and calling python with chat_bot_prototype.py as an argument.
+Like so:
+> $python3 chat_bot_prototype.py
+3. There will be a few moments of load time as the chatbot loads in the google vectors.
+4. The chatbot will supply a greeting and further instructions when the load is complete.
+Your next input should be a sentence that you would like to know is true or false.
+The chat bot will tell you based on the read-in article if the fact is true or false.
+By default, the chatbot will read in the rules of chess.
+5. This behavior will loop until the user inputs 'bye'.
+The bot will say Goodbye and close.

 The purpose of this bot was for presentation purposes only and there are known limitations, such as:
 - Single word user docs will throw an error. ( Stop words don't count )